hwayne/alloydocs/language/signatures.rst

 and ``m`` elements of ``A`` map to each element of B. If not specified, the multiplicities are assumed to be ``set``.

-As an aide, use the following table:
+As an aid, use the following table:

 +-------------+-------------+------------------------------------------+
 | m           | n           | Meaning                                  |